XYGDeveloper/common-package-create/README.md

 ![输入图片说明](%E6%88%AA%E5%B1%8F2022-04-28%20%E4%B8%8B%E5%8D%885.22.07.png)
 #### 4.Select your project in the Project navigator and choose CalendarControl in Targets.
 Open the Build Settings.
 Then set Build Libraries for Distribution to yes.
 This produces a module interface file which shows your public API when someone jumps to definition of your module in Xcode.
 ![输入图片说明](%E6%88%AA%E5%B1%8F2022-04-28%20%E4%B8%8B%E5%8D%885.24.48.png)
+#### 5.Build the framework project.
+Make sure you get Build Succeeded with no build warnings or errors.

 ## XCFramework

 ## Cocopods